-- §1.1 The purposes of this Honor Code are the following: - (a) To preserve and protect the integrity of the Law School. - (b) To promote the highest ethical standards among students, faculty, and staff. - (c) To ensure that grades at the Law School are administered fairly. - (d) To ensure that students who engage in ethical violations are duly disciplined while also ensuring that students who are wrongly accused of ethical violations are exonerated.
+- §1.1 The purposes of this Honor Code are the following: - (a) To promote academic and personal flourishing of all members of the Law School community. - (b) To preserve and protect the integrity of the Law School. - (c) To promote the highest ethical standards among all members of the Law School community. - (d) To ensure that grades at the Law School are administered fairly. - (e) To ensure that students who engage in ethical violations are duly disciplined while also ensuring that students who are wrongly accused of ethical violations are exonerated.